MrSimsure/UtilityPackSharp/src/Logger/README.md

 (Default same directory as the exe)

 - **SubPath** : string\
 Additional sub directories where save the logs, added at the end of BasePath.
 (Default "")

+- **MaxFileSize** : long\
+Max size of a log file, if the file exceed this value and "IsSizeLimitActive" is set to true, the file will be cleared.
+(Default value = 5 MB = 1048576 Byte)

+- **IsSizeLimitActive** : boolean\
+If set to true, when a file exceed the "MaxFileSize" it will be cleared at the next log saving.

+- **LogAppendSpace** : int\
+Number of new line beetween a content append and the next one.
+(Default 3)

 ### Method